 The past participle is formed by adding -ed to the base form, unless it is an irregular verb.
 It is used:

 i) As an adjective - A tired group

 iii) with the verb 'be' to form the passive - He was robbed a couple of days ago.

-Browse the following links to other content related to 'Participles' from the 'Verbs and Tenses' grammar category:
+Browse the following links to other content related to the term 'Participles' from the 'General' vocabulary category: